06 September 2025

 What is a Tenancy Agreement and why do I need one?

-A written and signed Tenancy Agreement is a legal requirement under the revised RTA from February 2021.
+A written and signed Tenancy Agreement is a legal requirement.
 This is a record of what the rental property owner and tenant have agreed.
 It covers both the information about the property and the specifics of the tenancy.
 A property owner, or a property manager acting on their behalf, and the tenant need to sign the Tenancy Agreement.
 Both parties should keep a copy.

 A verbal offer of a tenancy, implying that you have entered into a tenancy agreement, or intend to provide a written tenancy agreement is also deemed to be a tenancy agreement.
 However, in this case, the landlord could be prosecuted for failing to provide a signed, written agreement.
 A Tenancy Agreement (verbal or written) is a binding contract between you and the tenant, so it’s important that everyone reads all the information and agrees on the key information.